 Enduring a pandemic can be a lot less stressful when we lift up each other, tend to one another’s needs and reach out when we need help.
 It can be easy to be overwhelmed by bad news, online hostility and feelings of hopelessness and loneliness.
 But it may help to remember your community, whatever it may look like – family, friends, neighbors, co-workers, care givers or social workers, and to be there for each other.
 Although COVID-19 cases are still high, infection and hospitalization numbers are falling fast.
 That’s partly because of our commitment to keeping each other safe by wearing masks indoors, getting all recommended vaccinations and following public health safety guidelines.

-But the people of Oregon are also coming together to directly support one other in times of need, particularly when someone in their community tests positive for COVID-19 and must isolate.
+But the people of Oregon are also coming together to directly support each other in times of need, particularly when someone in their community tests positive for COVID-19 and must isolate.
 We wanted to hear those stories, and we asked you to share.

 We understand that not everyone has a social support system.
 If you’re looking for help, Oregon Health Authority has resources.
 Our website offers a list of crisis support hotlines, including for mental health and youth, as well as contact information for local mental health programs, listed by county.